An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Experimental Results and Analysis

-The practical viability of a model for IoT edge deployment in Distributed Fiber Optic Sensing hinges on its real-time inference capability.
-In these resource-constrained scenarios, low-latency threat detection is paramount.
-As shown in Fig.~\ref{fig:model_performance_comparison_v3}(a), our STFT-AECNN excels in this regard, with an inference time of just 0.35 ms. This is over 5 times faster than ST-T (1.86 ms) and over 8 times faster than ViT-VSEC (2.82 ms).
-Such a significant speed advantage makes our model uniquely suited for time-sensitive IoT applications, directly addressing the high-latency bottleneck that renders Transformer-based architectures impractical at the edge.
-In addition to inference speed, our model's resource efficiency is critical for practical IoT deployment.
-As shown in Fig.~\ref{fig:model_performance_comparison_v3}(b), our model's computational cost is a fraction of the Transformers', requiring less than 20\% of the FLOPs of ST-T and 10\% of ViT-VSEC.
-Similarly, its model size is exceptionally compact at only 0.43M parameters, approximately 10\% of either Transformer model (Fig.~\ref{fig:model_performance_comparison_v3}(c)).
-This dual efficiency in computation and memory makes STFT-AECNN ideal for deployment on resource-constrained edge devices, overcoming the substantial hardware barriers presented by Transformer architectures.
+This detailed analysis, illustrated in the comprehensive efficiency comparison in Fig.~\ref{fig:model_performance_comparison_v3}, reveals that our STFT-AECNN establishes a clear superiority in practical deployment.
+This advantage is not marginal; it represents a fundamental leap in operational feasibility for edge-based DAS.
+Specifically, its inference time of just 0.35 ms is over 5 times faster than ST-T (1.86 ms) and over 8 times faster than ViT-VSEC (2.82 ms).
+Such a significant speed advantage makes our model uniquely suited for time-sensitive IoT applications, directly addressing the high-latency bottleneck that renders many powerful Transformer-based architectures impractical at the edge.
+Furthermore, our model’s resource footprint is a fraction of the Transformers’.
+It requires less than 20\% of the computational cost (FLOPs) of ST-T and 10\% of ViT-VSEC.
+Similarly, its model size is exceptionally compact at only 0.43M parameters, approximately 10\% of either Transformer model.
+This dual efficiency in computation and memory makes STFT-AECNN ideal for deployment on resource-constrained edge devices, overcoming the substantial hardware barriers presented by larger, more demanding architectures.

-Moreover, in terms of long-term operational efficiency, training speed emerges as a decisive factor.
-As demonstrated by the training time per epoch in Fig.~\ref{fig:model_performance_comparison_v3}(d), our model's training is remarkably swift, even surpassing the baseline 2D-CNN.
-Its time per epoch is merely 10\% of that required by ViT-VSEC and only 27\% of that of ST-T. The primary advantage of the model's rapid training lies in its ability to dramatically shorten the development cycle for experimentation and tuning.
-More importantly, for an IoT system deployed in an ever-changing environment, the ability to rapidly and cost-effectively retrain the model on new data is crucial for maintaining its performance and reliability over time.
-Our model's efficiency in training thus provides a decisive advantage in this regard.
+The preceding analysis establishes the deployment-time superiority of our model in terms of inference speed and resource consumption.
+However, the practical viability of a system, particularly in the IoT context, extends beyond inference performance alone.
+It also encompasses the model's entire lifecycle, including initial development, iterative tuning, and long-term maintenance.
+In this lifecycle, high training efficiency is paramount.
+It dramatically shortens development cycles, enables rapid experimentation with different hyperparameters, and reduces the overall cost and time required to deploy models across diverse edge hardware.
+Thus, an examination of training efficiency is equally important for assessing a model's practical utility.